 Everyone says how nice your husband is – and you agree!
-You’re married to a good man, yet you’re unhappy, unfulfilled, or just bored.
+You’re married to a good man but you’re unhappy and unfulfilled.
+You don’t love your husband.
+You’re not happy, and haven’t been for awhile.
 The good news is that you have the power to make changes in your marriage that will lead to a happier, more fulfilling life.
-Change isn’t easy, but it’s worth it.

-Below are three ways to find happiness when you’re bored or unfulfilled in your relationship.
-I was inspired to write this by a reader, who said made the following comments about being married to a good guy, yet struggling with unhappiness…
+Below are three ways to find happiness when you’re bored or unfulfilled in your marriage.
+I was inspired to write this by a reader, who said made the following comments about being not being happy even though she’s married to a good man..

 The biggest reason you’re not happy even though you’re married to a good husband is because no man can fill the hole in your soul.